-- · Use low force when you put the stabiliser legs on the ground. - Do not raise the vehicle with the stabiliser legs!
-If you do, you can cause damage to the stabiliser legs. - Check that the add-on lifting accessories and separate lifting accessories are in good condition!
+- Use low force when you put the stabiliser legs on the ground. - Do not raise the vehicle with the stabiliser legs!
+If you do, you can cause damage to the stabiliser legs. - Check that the interchangeable equipment and lifting accessories are in good condition!

+Interchangeable equipment is usually attached to the boom tip (e.g. JIB, hook, grapple, rotator, etc)

-Add-on lifting accessories are sometimes attached to boom tip (grapple, rotator).
-Separate lifting accessories are connected to the standard load hook (slings, chains, shackles etc).
+Lifting accessories are connected to the standard load hook (e.g. slings, chains, shackles etc).